 Fulfilling the duty to advise and to communicate the most meaningful information possible is obviously a major issue and a significant risk managed as such by the Group and its companies, as financial players offering insurance or savings solutions to its policyholders and customers.
+The risk of failure to advise, strictly speaking, is addressed as part of the Group's "Major Risks" system.

-At the heart of managing this risk is the proper deployment of the IDD in the Group(3).
+At the heart of managing this risk is the proper deployment of the IDD in the Group (2).
 This regulation includes the requirement to design products and distribute them to an identified target market.
 In order to ensure that marketing is properly monitored, this governance also provides for post-market analyses (via feedback from distribution networks) to make sure that our products meet the needs of customers for the long term.
 As such, on the life insurance scope, Groupama Gan Vie has implemented the notion of "recommendations", which relies on specific offerings constructed by the insurer to meet customer needs and regulatory requirements (delegated management and recommended allocations without a management mandate).